What to do in Baños de Agua Santa, Ecuador

 The activities I recommend in this post contain affiliate links.
 This means that if you book through them, I'll receive a small commission at no extra cost to you.
 It's a way to support my work and help me keep this space alive, filled with stories and travel tips.
 Thanks for joining me along the way ;)!

-What is the best time to visit Baños de Agua Santa?
+Best time to visit Baños de Agua Santa

 Be careful not to trust the weather pages, as in the months of June and July, temperatures are reported as 0° to 5°, and this is because the nearest weather station is near a volcano.